 Michael thinks there are two issues.
 The first is that FL/GI is a requirement that is in its first year and he does not think there will be any support to change the requirements until a study has been done and data compiled.
 While data gets generated, he feels that the Foreign Language Dept. can still do things to promote foreign languages as part of the FL/GI requirement.
 He asked if the Foreign Language Dept. is able generate data that shows the numbers for enrollment for the last 10 years in order to see what the impact of FL/GI requirement has been.

-The Foreign Language Dept. has some data and strategies as to how to.
+The Foreign Language Dept. has some data and strategies as to how to recruit students.
 Carla supports the need for enrollment data.
 Dr. Moore does not know how the data will accurately show how it was affecting the FL/GI requirement.
 Samit suggested getting data on those high school students who take the foreign language placement exam to see if the original study is accurate.
 Michael again made the point that gathering data is the only way to promote foreign language for the near future to the Senate.
 Michael explained that going to the Senate without data will actually hurt the Foreign Language Department rather than help it.

 Michael encouraged the development of FL/GI courses in the Foreign Language Dept. as a way to draw students in.
 A new major is being developed that has an introductory course.
 Michael encouraged the Foreign Language Department to submit the course to FL/GI even though the major has yet to be approved yet.